-- 12.8 Unsatisfactory Performance as AI Appointment.
-If an AI is not performing up to expectations established by the instructor, this sets in motion the following process. - 1.
-Course instructor arranges a face-to-face, one-on-one meeting with the AI to discuss performance issues.
-The instructor will follow up with an email to the AI, documenting both the reason for the meeting, and any specific plan for improving the situation. - 2.
-The Al's Research Advisor and the DGS are notified at once of this meeting, for information purposes.
-The Research Advisor is encouraged to intervene with the student proactivity to correct performance deficiencies. - 3.
-If performance deficiencies persist, the DGS will meet with the student to discuss the possibility of dismissal from the Al appointment.
-The student's Research Advisor is informed of the possibility that support may shift from Al to RA support.
-If RA support is not available, dismissal from the program can occur. - 4.
-Severe cases of misconduct or failure to cooperate in efforts to improve the situation may result in termination of their SSA appointment (which includes both AI and RA appointments). - 5.
-If a student is terminated, they have 14 days from the written notice of termination to allow time for an appeal in writing.
+13.8 Unsatisfactory Performance as AI Appointment.
+If an AI is not performing up to expectations established by the instructor, this sets in motion the following process.

+- Course instructor arranges a face-to-face, one-on-one meeting with the AI to discuss performance issues.
+The instructor will follow up with an email to the AI, documenting both the reason for the meeting, and any specific plan for improving the situation. - The Al's Research Advisor and the DGS are notified at once of this meeting, for information purposes.
+The Research Advisor is encouraged to intervene with the student proactivity to correct performance deficiencies. - If performance deficiencies persist, the DGS will meet with the student to discuss the possibility of dismissal from the AI appointment.
+The student's Research Advisor is informed of the possibility that support may shift from AI to RA support.
+If RA support is not available, dismissal from the program can occur.

+- Severe cases of misconduct or failure to cooperate in efforts to improve the situation may result in termination of their SSA appointment (which includes both AI and RA appointments). - If a student is terminated, they have 14 days from the written notice of termination to allow time for an appeal in writing.
 The written appeal must include the reasons why the student feels the termination is unjustified.
-The College then convenes a hearing board to rule on the appeal. - 6.
-Please see the SAA handbook for the appeal procedures and other details about student academic appointments (RA and AI): http://policies.iu.edu/policies/categories/academic-faculty-students/index.shtml - Q: How can I improve my teaching?
+The College then convenes a hearing board to rule on the appeal. - Please see the SAA handbook for the appeal procedures and other details about student academic appointments (RA and AI): https://bfc.indiana.edu/policies/saa-grievances.html

+Q: How can I improve my teaching?
 There are many strategies to improve your teaching.
-Please consult the Center for Innovative Teaching and Learning (Section 13) for workshops, discuss classroom challenges with your course instructor/lead Al/DGS, and shadow more experienced Als to see how they are effective in the classroom, among other strategies.
-Also, gather anonymous feedback from your students about what is working and where they would like to see improvement this feedback is very valuable to gather at approximately 1/3-1/2 way through a semester.
+Please consult the Center for Innovative Teaching and Learning (Section 14.6) for workshops, discuss classroom challenges with your course instructor/lead Al/DGS, and shadow more experienced Als to see how they are effective in the classroom, among other strategies.
+Also, gather anonymous feedback from your students about what is working and where they would like to see improvement-this feedback is very valuable to gather at approximately 1/3-1/2 way through a semester.